Schaeffer Cox: Legal problems and conviction

 In February 2015, the United States Court of Appeals for the Ninth Circuit denied Cox permission to fire his fourth attorney, one who was currently handling his appeal.

 On August 30, 2017, a three-judge panel of the 9th Circuit Court of Appeals found there wasn't evidence to uphold his conviction for solicitation to murder, but affirmed his conviction for conspiracy.
-Cox's sentence of nearly 26 years has been vacated in light of the decision, and his case is being sent to a lower court for re-sentencing.
+Cox's sentence of nearly 26 years was vacated in light of the decision, and his case was sent to a lower court for re-sentencing.

+On 5 November 2019, as a result of the appeal decision, Cox’s sentence was reduced, reports said, by 10 years, but, as of 1 Aug 2024, he is still shown as held at Residential Reentry Management (RRM) field office Seattle and his release date is shown as 6 Sep 2024.
+(Ten years before the original release date of October 26, 2033 would obviously have been October 26 2023, already passed, so, presumably, there'd no longer be a record for him to find on bop.gov/inmateloc GUI.)

 U.S. Supreme Court

 In March, 2018, Cox's public defender, Michael Filipovic, filed a petition for a writ of certiorari to the United States Supreme Court.
 In May, the federal government's Solicitor General's office filed a brief arguing that the established facts of the case contradicted Filipovic's brief.
 On June 11, 2018, the Supreme Court issued a denial of certiorari.
 This action then re-opened the possibility that Cox's case could be sent back to a lower court for re-sentencing.